sourcegraph/checkup/README.md

 $ checkup message --about=Example "Oops.
 We're trying to fix the problem.
 Stay tuned."
 ```

-This stores a check file with your message attached to the result for "Example" which you configured in `checkup.json` earlier.
+This stores a check file with your message attached to the result for a check named "Example" which you configured in `checkup.json` earlier.